 It should therefore be no surprise that the European Maine Coon price tends to be higher than that of American Maine Coons.

-All in all, whether you are buying a European Maine Coon or an American Maine Coon, the price ranges between $800 and upwards of $2,000, depending on the breeder, location, and other factors.
+All in all, whether you are buying a European Maine Coon or an American Maine Coon, the price will vary depending on various factors, including:

 For more information on the cost of a Maine Coon kitten, and the factors that impact the purchase price, read my article How Much Do Maine Coon Kittens Cost?